brianmtreese/briantree.se/_posts/2024/10/2024-10-18-cursor-ai-for-better-angular-development.md

 It’s just so cool.

 Let’s look at one more example.
 Let’s open up the [slider.component.ts](https://github.com/brianmtreese/angular-app-for-cursor-demo/blob/main/src/app/slider/slider.component.ts) file.

-Here, we have a list of data for each of the images in the slider.
+Here, we have a list of data for each of the images in the slider:

 <div>
 <img src="{{ '/assets/img/content/uploads/2024/10-18/demo-24.png' | relative_url }}" alt="Mock list data for slider images" width="1830" height="1278" style="width: 100%; height: auto;">